ObsidianFury001/todo-list/README.md

 # Todo-list

-### A dynamic, responsive, user-friendly to-do list
+### A dynamic, responsive, user-friendly to-do list.

   - Add new tasks
   - Mark tasks as completed